3mdistal/mastering-component-reuse/article/brief.md

 - **Definition & Analogy:** Define this common pattern: `ComponentA` imports and renders `ComponentB`. `Form` _has-a_ `Button`.
 This _is_ technically composition.
 - **Mechanism:** `import Button from './Button'; <Button {...props} />`.
-- **Strengths:** Simple, explicit dependency, easy to understand initially, **type safety *via props*** (TypeScript checks if `Button` receives the props it expects).
+- **Strengths:** Simple, explicit dependency, easy to understand initially, **type safety _via props_** (TypeScript checks if `Button` receives the props it expects).
 - **Weaknesses (The Core Argument):**
   - **Compositional Tight Coupling:** `ComponentA` is hardcoded to use that _specific_ `ComponentB` implementation.
   - **Rigidity:** Difficult for the _consumer_ of `ComponentA` to swap out `ComponentB` for `ComponentC` without modifying `ComponentA` or adding complex conditional logic inside it.
-  - **Limited Reusability:** `ComponentA` is less reusable because it makes assumptions about its children.
+  - **Limited Reusability:** Only suitable for use cases that exactly match its predefined structure.
   - **Example - Card Component:** A `CardBasic` component might accept specific props like `headerText`, `footerTitle`, `footerActionText`.
 To customize the footer beyond this predefined structure (e.g., add an icon, two buttons), the component itself must be modified to accept even more props, leading to "prop explosion".
   - **Example - Data Fetching:** A common attempt to improve on duplicating fetch logic is creating a wrapper like `FetchDataBasic`.
-While it centralizes fetching, passing a required `displayComponent` prop still leads to rigidity.
-The wrapper dictates the loading/error UI and imposes a strict prop contract (e.g., `data` prop) on the display component, hindering reuse with different UIs or data structures.
+It dictates loading/error UI, imports specific display components internally (e.g., `UserListComponent`), and uses a prop like `displayType` to choose between them.
+Adding support for a new data type (e.g., posts) requires modifying `FetchDataBasic` to import the new display component and add conditional logic.
   - **This is the "Middle Ground":** Explain why this often feels less flexible than the promise of "composition."

 ### Section 4: Pattern 3: Flexible Composition via Slots/Snippets ("Has-A", Advanced)